-- ii.
+- 2.1.
+RRHA's HCV department has engaged with several organizations representing local landlords to increase participation in HCV. - RRHA has developed key relationships with elected officials at the local, state, and federal levels. - RRHA has been working to ensure that key staff attend relevant meetings with City Council, the Mayor's office, and other civic organizations. - ii.
 RRHA attended a meeting with Richmond's Mayor, members of the City Council, and representatives from Virginia's General Assembly.
 The attendees discussed RRHA's mission and objectives and focused on how local and state leaders can support the agency through funding and legislative priorities. - c.
-RRHA has worked with Virginia Housing ("VH"), the Commonwealth's state finance agency, to establish parameters for a VH-administered capital grant that would provide an estimated \$12.4 million to RRHA for capital and other needs in public housing.
+RRHA has worked with Virginia Housing ("VH"), the Commonwealth's state finance agency, to establish parameters for a VH-administered capital grant that that provides funding to the Public Housing Authorities in Virginia.
+RRHA has received \$11.05 million in capital fund grant dollars from Virginia Housing. would provide an estimated \$12.4 million to RRHA for capital and other needs in public housing.
 VH has stated this is a non-competitive process, so RRHA will be receiving these funds.